DoD-Platform-One/loki/docs/overview.md

 - Environments requiring horizontal scaling
 - Balanced complexity vs. performance requirements

-Simple Scalable is the default configuration provided by the chart and what Big Bang tests with by default.
+Simple Scalable is the recommended configuration provided by the chart and what Big Bang tests with by default.
 This architecture is considered to be a good balance between monolithic and microservices modes, allowing easier scalability without adding too much additional complexity.

 ### Microservices Mode (Distributed)

 **Architecture:** Each Loki component runs as a separate pod (ingester, distributor, querier, query-frontend, etc.).

+**Object Storage:** Required

 **Use Cases:**